Atomistic Approach to Exciton-Phonon Couplings in Semiconductor Quantum Dots: Results

 In Fig.~\ref{fig:fig3} we compare the phonon spectral density of the neutral exciton obtained from our atomistic approach with and without configuration mixing, together with the commonly used analytical form defined in Eq.~\eqref{eq: AnalyticalSpectralDensity}.
 The analytical form has material parameters that are fixed, but also contain the parameters $a_e$ and $a_h$ which correspond to electron and hole confinement lengths.
 These will depend on the QD geometry~\cite{Reiter2017}. $a_e$ and $a_h$ are adjusted to best reproduce the atomistic result.
 This fitting procedure yields effective confinement lengths $a_e=4.55$~nm and $a_h=2.1$~nm that provide the closest agreement between the atomistic calculation and the analytical model.

 The curve labeled ``X'' in Fig.~\ref{fig:fig3}(a) denotes the fully correlated exciton including interactions between configurations, while ``non-interacting e-h'' corresponds to restricting the calculation to the lowest-energy electron–hole configuration and neglecting many-body correlations.
 We emphasize that the difference between the correlated and uncorrelated exciton curves is only minor, demonstrating that configuration mixing has little effect on the phonon spectral density in this QD.
 A similar trend is found for trions and biexcitons, even though these complexes are more strongly correlated.
 This behavior can be traced to the relatively large dielectric constant of III–V semiconductors (12.9 in our calculations), together with the small dot size.
 As a result, the single-particle level spacing dominates over the Coulomb interaction strength.
+We emphasize that this does not diminish the role of configuration interaction in the theoretical framework.
+In addition to determining binding energies, fine-structure splittings, and transition energies, configuration interaction is essential for establishing that correlation effects on the phonon spectral density are indeed small in the present regime, which is not necessarily known apriori.

 When comparing the analytical form of Eq.~\eqref{eq: AnalyticalSpectralDensity} with our numerically computed phonon spectral density, we find deviations at higher energies, manifested as a broader tail.
-This behavior is consistent with $k\cdot p$ calculations by Stock \textit{et al.}~\cite{stock2011acoustickdotp} for cylindrical InGaAs/GaAs dots, where deviations from the analytical model were also observed.
+This behavior is consistent with $\mathbf{k}\cdot\mathbf{p}$ calculations by Stock \textit{et al.}~\cite{stock2011acoustickdotp} for cylindrical InGaAs/GaAs dots, where deviations from the analytical model were also observed.
 Note that both, our results and Ref.~\cite{stock2011acoustickdotp}, differ from findings based on analytical wave functions of Ref.~\cite{Reiter2017}, where no such tail is predicted even for non-spherical QDs.
 We attribute this to the fact that Ref.~\cite{Reiter2017} specifically considers Gaussian wave functions in three spatial directions, while the geometries considered here suggest a more hard-core-like confinement along the QD height direction.
+Note that this effect depends on the overall geometry rather than atomistic details.

 At low energies, both, atomistic results with and without many-body correlations, are in excellent agreement with the analytical expression used frequently in literature, while at higher energies there is a broadening of the tail of the spectral density.
 The small difference between the correlated and uncorrelated exciton curves demonstrates that configuration mixing has only a minor effect on the phonon spectral density, thereby justifying the frequent approximation of neglecting excitonic correlations in this context.